- Instructions for Form 1098 - Introductory Material

 A cooperative housing corporation that receives any cash part of a patronage dividend from the National Consumer Cooperative Bank must reduce the interest to be reported on each tenant-stockholder's Form 1098 by a proportionate amount of the cash payment in the year the cooperative receives the cash payment.
 See Rev. Proc.
 94-40, 1994-1 C.B.
 711.

-Enter the amount of outstanding principal on the mortgage as of January 1, 2017.
-If the mortgage originated during 2017 or you acquired the mortgage during 2017, leave this box blank.
+Enter the amount of outstanding principal on the mortgage as of January 1, 2019.
+If you originated the mortgage in 2019, enter the mortgage principal as of the date of origination.
+If you acquired the mortgage in 2019, enter the outstanding mortgage principal as of the date of acquisition.

 Enter the total refund or credit of a prior year(s) overpayment of interest.
 See Reimbursement of Overpaid Interest, earlier.

-At the time these instructions went to print, Congress had not extended the applicability of section 163(h)(3)(E) to provide for deductibility of MIP for 2017.
-To see if the applicability of this provision has been extended, and therefore reporting is required, go to www.irs.gov/form1098.
+At the time these instructions went to print, Congress had not extended the applicability of section 163(h)(3)(E) to provide for deductibility of MIP for 2019.
+To see if the applicability of this provision has been extended, and therefore reporting is required, go to IRS.gov/Form1098.

 Receipt of $600 or more of MIP is determined on a mortgage-by-mortgage basis.
 Do not aggregate MIP received on all of the mortgages of an individual to determine whether the $600 threshold is met.
 You do not need to report MIP of less than $600 received on a mortgage, even though you receive a total of $600 or more of MIP on all of the mortgages for an individual in a calendar year.